postcss/postcss-import/README.md

 you provide your own resolver via the `resolve` configuration option above, then this value will be ignored.

+#### `caseSensitive`

+Type: `Boolean`
+Default: `false`

+By default, importing will rely on the file system that the build is being run on.
+For example, NTFS commonly used with Windows is a case-sensitive file system while HFS+ used by MacOS is case-insensitive.
+When enabled, it will check for case-sensitive issues in file paths.

 #### Example with some options

 ```js